turtleisaac/PokEditor-v1/README.md

 **Note:** This is a Command Line Tool.
 You can't just run it by double clicking the .jar file, as this has no GUI.
 You need to run it through Terminal (macOS/ Linux) or cmd (Windows).
 For those of you who do not know how to use a Command Line Tool, this is a friendly reminder to make sure that you navigate to the PokEditor folder that the .jar is in __before__ trying to run it using the instructions in the [Usage](https://github.com/turtleisaac/PokEditor/blob/master/README.md#usage) and [Arguments](https://github.com/turtleisaac/PokEditor/blob/master/README.md#arguments) sections of this README.

+**Note:** Code from the [Universal Pokemon Randomizer ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx) is adapted for LZ decompression purposes under the rights provided by the GNU General Public License v3.0.
+If there are any complaints related to this, please create a new Issue in the Issues tab here on GitHub.

 ![PokEditor Personal Editor](https://i.imgur.com/YyBOyCY.png)

 # Usage